cmatomic/Appimage-005/README.md

 ```

 ## VLC version build from source
-if you are looking for a stable version see the following link
-Download the AppImage from [here](https://github.com/cmatomic/VLCplayer-AppImage/releases).
+If you are looking for a stable version Download the AppImage from [here](https://github.com/cmatomic/VLCplayer-AppImage/releases).